-For sharpening or finishing a thin amount or even more material, you may think of sandpaper as the tool.
-But what if you get a faster and efficient tool that gives more consistent results than sandpaper?
-Card or cabinet scraper is that tool.
+You may think of sandpaper as the tool for sharpening or finishing a thin amount or even more material.
+But what if you get a faster and more efficient tool that gives more consistent results than sandpaper?
+A card or cabinet scraper is that tool.

 While heavy sanding is troublesome, a cabinet scraper will give you a scratch-free, glassy-smooth plane compared to sanding.
-For the little work of final smoothing, you need to call on sandpaper.
+You need to call on sandpaper for the little work of final smoothing.

 If you want to buy this simplest but most effective tool, you may get lost in the broad variations available in the market.
 A narrowed-down list of the best scrapers will be a great help for you.

 My Top Selections

 Here is a list of the 5 best card scrapers with an elaborate review for each.
 Check them all and pick the finest one from the list.

 The ROK Tools brand offers you a full set of all the basic types of cabinet scrapers.
 You will get 6 pieces of different card scrapers that will cover the range of your work and all kinds of surfaces.